pact-foundation/pact-stub-server/README.md

 If you need to load pact files from a HTTPS URL that is using a self-signed certificate, you can use the `--insecure-tls` flag to disable the TLS certificate validation.
 WARNING: this disables all certificate validations, including expired certificates.

+### Filtering interactions by provider state

+You can filter the interactions by provider state by supplying the `--provider-state` option.
+This takes a regular expression that is applied to all interactions before the requests are matched.

 ### Server Options